HiranCser/NextHorizon/README.md

 # NextHorizon
 NextHorizon is a data science-driven career guidance framework aimed at helping individuals navigate their professional journey with clarity.
+Modified